 Press Import to finish loading the OVA into Virtualbox:

-You can now start the VM and should see a login shell like this when the boot completed:
+You can now start the VM and should see a login shell like this when the boot sequence is completed:

 If you don’t have a working DHCP server for your virtual machine, you will get the error message:

 “Your appliance came up without a configured IP address.
-Graylog is probable not running correctly!”
+Graylog is probably not running correctly!”

 In this case, you have to login and edit